Loskoss/ocean_simulation/README.md

    - Arrow keys: Rotate the view.
    - WASD keys: Move the camera.
    - Plus (+) and minus (-) keys: Zoom in and out.

+## Future Work
+- Add fft and gpu support
+- use gestner and try different wave generating algorithms

 Enjoy exploring the simulated ocean environment!